The Ultimate Guide to Restorative Yoga: A Deeply Relaxing Practice for All Levels

 Eye Pillow: An eye pillow is a small rectangular cushion typically filled with flaxseed or sand.
 These pillows usually include dried lavender flowers for their soothing aromatherapeutic properties.

 These restorative yoga poses may be practiced alone, in a sequence, or in any order that meets your needs.
-Incorporate these poses into your routine as frequently as possible, ideally on a daily basis, or at minimum, once a week for maximum benefit.
+Incorporate these poses into your routine as frequently as possible, ideally daily, or at minimum, once a week for maximum benefit.

 Restorative Yoga Poses